AdaCore/gnatstudio/docs/users_guide/extending.rst

 show the documentation in the :menuselection:`Help --> Contents` menu, which is where people expect to find it.
 To do both, use the :file:`<documentation_file>` tag.
-These tags are usually found in a :file:`gps_index.xml` file, but are permitted in any customization file.
+These tags are usually found in a :file:`gnatstudio_index.xml` file, but are permitted in any customization file.

 Your documentation files can contain the usual HTML links.
 In addition,